Black Pioneers in the world of Opera

 Edward Boatner (Baritone and Composer of Negro Spirituals)

-Known for being a commanding presence as a baritone and did not make his debut at the Metropolitan opera until well into his forties.
+Known for being a commanding presence as a baritone, Simon Estes did not make his debut at the Metropolitan opera until well into his forties.
 He is outspoken in the issues of race and opera and in particular of black men.
 "There seems to be some fear of romantic involvement between black men and white women" he told Opera News in 1983.

 He was renown for performing leading roles in operas by Richard Wagner.
 He appeared at such houses as The Metropolitan Opera, La Scala, Covent Garden, Opéra National de Paris, Lyric Opera Chicago, the Liceu, the Hamburg State Opera, the Bavarian State Opera, the Vienna State Opera, the Zurich Opera, Deutsche Oper Berlin, among many others.
 He also sang at several notable music festivals, including the Salzburg Festival and the Glyndebourne Festival.

 In 1978 he notably became the first black male, African-American or otherwise, to sing a leading role at the prestigious Bayreuth Festival when he sang the title role in Wagner's The Flying Dutchman.
-The performance was a personal triumph for him and he went on to sing at Bayreuth for the next six consecutive years.
+The performance was a personal triumph for him, and he went on to sing at Bayreuth for the next six consecutive years.
 Among his numerous roles are: Flying Dutchman, Nino, Don Pedro, Marke, Amonasro, Escamillo, Hermann, Porgy, and Riamondo.
-Truly one of the world's greatest baritones of the 20th Century.
+Estes was truly one of the world's greatest baritones of the 20th Century.

 WE SPEAK YOUR NAME....!
 George Shirley; Robert McFerrin & Sir Willard White